insujang/HEAD/README.md

 # Building

 ### x86_64 Compile
-You may use CLion to build the project, or use cmake manually.
-If you use cmake, perform the following instructions in an arbitrary directory.
-Assume the project is in `/home/user/ldedup` and you are currently in that project directory.
+You may use [CLion](https://www.jetbrains.com/clion/) IDE or any other IDEs that support cmake to build the project, or use cmake alone.

+If you use standalone cmake, perform the following instructions in an arbitrary directory.
+Assume the project is in `/home/user/ldedup` and you are currently in that directory.

 ```
 $ mkdir bin && cd bin